coreruleset/fake-bot-plugin/README.md

 ## Description

-This is a plugin that brings blocking of fake bots to CRS.
+This is a plugin that brings blocking of bots faking User-Agent to CRS.

 The plugin is able to detect and block bots pretending to be: